jp-chl/66DaysOfK8s/challenge/week02/day14/README.md

 ### API Call Flow

 This is a basic explanation of the API Call Flow.
 There are many components not mentioned.
-In this example, we are going to see how the API call flow in the case of a Pod creation request.
+In this example, we are going to see how the API calls flow in the case of a Pod creation request.

 ![Pod creation API Call Flow example](readme-images/api-flow.png)